noomorph/detox/.github/ISSUE_TEMPLATE/Question.md

 IF YOU ARE HAVING PROBLEMS WITH YOUR DETOX CODE, DO NOT ASK A QUESTION HERE.

-Tens of thousands of `detox` questions have been asked and answered on StackOverflow; see https://stackoverflow.com/questions/tagged/detox .
+Dozens of `detox` questions have been asked and answered on StackOverflow; see https://stackoverflow.com/questions/tagged/detox .
 You can ask questions there or on other websites.

 The only exception is if you have a question about *how the detox internals work*.